FanTaiPing/MyProject/readme.txt

 Git is a distributed version control system.
 Git is free software distributed under the GPL.
-Changes not staged for commit:
+Git has a mutable index called state
+-Git tracks changes
+git cat readme.txt
-  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
+wq:(use "git restore <file>..." to discard changes in working directory)